jeog/TDAmeritradeAPI/README_GET.md

 ### Certificates

 Certificates are required to validate the hosts.
 If libcurl is built against the native ssl lib(e.g openssl on linux) or you use the pre-built dependencies for Windows(we built libcurl with -ENABLE_WINSSL) the default certificate store ***should*** take care of this for you.
-If this doesn't happen an ```APIExecutionException```  will be thrown with code CURLE_SSL_CACERT(60) and you'll have to use your own certificates via:
+If this doesn't happen an ```ConnectException```  will be thrown with code CURLE_SSL_CACERT(60) and you'll have to use your own certificates via:
 ```
 [C++]
 void